dojo/docs/dojox/charting.rst

 |                                   |All chart's axes (and, by extension, plots) will be affected)                                                  |
 +-----------------------------------+---------------------------------------------------------------------------------------------------------------+

 Both methods on Chart perform sanity checks, and won't allow you to scroll outside of axis’ boundaries, or zoom out too far.
+You can also zoom and pan using mouse and touch gestures, see Actions & Animated Effects section.

 Updating Charts and Events
 --------------------------